AElfProject/AElf/docs/resources/smart-contract-apis/multi-token.md

 }
 ```

-This action sets functions used to calculate transaction fee.
+This action sets methods used to calculate transaction fee.

 note: *for CalculateFeeCoefficients see UpdateCoefficientsForContract*